antonio-vachev/image_comparison/README.md

 ## Usage

-### Simulate new build
+### Generate new *build* number

-The testing process uses a "new_build" mockup to create a unique test folder for each testing cycle.
+The testing process uses a "build" mockup to create a unique test folder for each testing cycle.
 In order to generate a new build number, execute the generate_new_build.py script inside ./builds
 This will add a unique "build" number to an existing .json file.

    ```bash